-Kerio Workspace 2 review
+Kerio Workspace 2 full review

 Team collaboration tool Kerio Workspace 2.0 is a refreshing entry in a crammed marketplace.
 From Dropbox to Google Drive, from Trello to Basecamp.
 Every team working tool out there has its own way of doing things and gently nudges you in that direction.